LeNPaul/Lagrange/README.md

 ---
 layout:
 title:
+author:
 categories:
 tags: []
 image:
-  feature:
 ---
 ```

-`layout` specifies which layout to use, `title` is the page or post title, `categories` can be used to better organize your posts, `tags` are used to show related posts, as well as indicate what topics are related in a given post, and `image` specifies which images to use.
-There are two main types of images that can be used in a given post, the `feature` and the `teaser`, which are typically the same image, except the teaser image is cropped for the home page.
-You can give credit to images under `credit`, and provide a link if possible under `creditlink`.
+`layout` specifies which layout to use, `title` is the page or post title, `categories` can be used to better organize your posts, `tags` are used when generating related posts based on the topic of the post, and `image` specifies which images to use.
+Have a look at some posts in the `_posts` directory to see how these variables are set.

 ## Features